When to Keep Your Child Home from School

 Please keep your child home from school if any of these conditions exist:

 - Vomiting or diarrhea

 - Head lice that has not been treated

 * These symptoms must be excluded in accordance with the COVID-19 exclusion rules listed in the COVID-19 protocols.

 It is important to remember that schools are required to exclude students with certain illnesses from school for periods of time as identified in state rules.

+Students with suspected pink-eye will be sent home and referred to their physician for diagnosis and treatment.
 Students with bacterial pink-eye must be treated with antibiotics for 24 hours before returning to school.
 Consult with your physician for information about how long to keep students home from school for other illnesses.